 In schools, only when teachers do the latter form of work, and students the former, are both considered productive.

-Responsible educators are expected to be continuously imparting officially sanctioned forms of wisdom – filling time and space with a steady stream of “greatest hits of human culture” – completely heedless of young peoples’ ongoing inner lives and maturing sense of individual efficacy and purpose.
+Responsible educators are expected to be continuously imparting wisdom and assigning work that is scientifically proven to be cognitively productive.
+Good teachers fill time and space with a steady stream of “greatest hits of human culture,” generally heedless of young peoples’ ongoing inner lives and maturing sense of individual efficacy and purpose.

-Productivity, after all, requires a product, which in the case of thinking, is almost always remote.
+Productivity, after all, requires a product, which in the case of thinking, almost always has a remote association with empirical reality.

 At any given time, I typically have a number of projects developing in the back of my mind, simultaneously advancing, intersecting, amplifying, muffling, or redirecting one another.
 (I might, for example, be drafting an essay, preparing for a seminar, seeking common ground in a conflict, formulating research questions, strategizing a multi-modal communication blitz.)